Elections in El Salvador: Election integrity

 During the 19th century, many Salvadoran political leaders ignored various political rules and regulations in order to hold on to power.
 Historian Erik Ching described this era of Salvadoran politics as being characterized by clientelism and patronage, especially at the municipal level.
 Patrons often employed clients to influence elections, engage in political violence, and develop political networks to hold on to power.
 Voters were sometimes intimidated to vote in specific ways by gangs loyal to political leaders in order to monopolize voting.
 On several occasions, municipal councils were entirely composed of family members.

 Ching remarked that the "golden rule" of Salvadoran politics was "to win an election[,] a network had to monopolize the voting".
-He noted that several 19th century national elections produced results where candidates won unanimously in certain districts.
+He noted that several 19th-century national elections produced results where candidates won unanimously in certain districts.
 In some instances, presidential candidates ran unopposed.
 El Salvador also experienced several coups during the 19th century that led to frequent changes of power.
 In the first three elections of the 20th century, the incumbent president chose their successors, all of whom won by large margins.
 Regarding the 1911 presidential election, historian Alastair White wrote that "opponents were allowed to participate but not allowed to win".

-Shortly after the military dictatorship rose to power in 1931, it ensured that all candidates in the 1931 legislative election were loyal to General Maximiliano Hernández Martínez's government.
+Shortly after the military dictatorship rose to power in 1931, it ensured that all candidates in the 1932 legislative election were loyal to Brigadier General Maximiliano Hernández Martínez's government.
 Martínez ran unopposed in three consecutive presidential elections, and in the latter two, he amended the constitution to allow himself to seek re-election.
 Krennerich described El Salvador during the military dictatorship as having been a "façade democracy".
 He further labeled the presidential and legislative elections held during the 1970s as being marked by "massive electoral fraud", noting that no official results were published in some instances.

 According to Krennerich, El Salvador has held free elections since 1982, but some political analysts have raised concerns of democratic backsliding during Bukele's presidency, citing Bukele's successful 2024 re-election, a degradation of checks and balances, and electoral reforms that benefited the ruling Nuevas Ideas.